29 April 2024 - 11min Read

 Exotics

 Exotic currency pairs are some of the least traded currency pairs.
-These consist of one major currency paired with a currency from an emerging economy.
-For example, GBP/SGD (Great British pound against the Singapore dollar) or USD/ZAR (US dollar against the South African rand).
+These consist of one major currency paired with a currency from an emerging economy, such as GBP/SGD (the Great British pound against the Singapore dollar) or USD/ZAR (the US dollar against the South African rand).

 For the most part, traders will end up trading the major currency pairs rather than the minors or exotics, mainly due to the high liquidity the major currency pairs offer.